 Another popular festival in town that the locals look forward to is the Spirit of America Festival which takes place on July 4th at Point Mallard Park.
 This event features live music, art vendors, food trucks, and activities for the entire family.

 If you're in the River City for whatever reason, these are some top things you'll want to do while there!

-Decatur is located in Northwest Alabama.
+Decatur is located in northern Alabama, 22 miles to the west of the U.S. Space and Rocket Center.
 The nearest airport is the Huntsville International Airport which is approximately 15 miles to the east of Decatur.